Cambodian Currency – The Best Guide To What Money You Should Bring

 Both the USD and Khmer Riel are very present in day to day life.
 However, both come with drawbacks.
 For example, USD bills have to be in pristine condition and not too old or worn.
 Cambodia does not have the ability to print or produce USD notes, so even a tiny rip, tear or even an ink stain can see your bill refused.
 With the Khmer Riel however, this is not an issue.
 Only paper notes are used in Cambodia, and coins are not accepted or exchanged.

 An emergency national directive has been issued by Cambodian Prime Minister, Hun Manet, which requires the Cambodian Commercial Bank to accept soiled, ripped and damaged USD bills and exchange them without any charges.
 As a result, US Bills are under a lot less scrutiny.
 This originally was aimed at Siem Reap for tourism purposes but has been extended countrywide.
+Due to the original bill being targeted at Siem Reap, it may not be adhered to in other provinces, so please be aware you may still have soiled or damaged US bills rejected in other parts of Cambodia.

 It was also declared that banks and ATM’s are now able to stock smaller denomination bills and it’s been reported that $20 bills are now available.
 It will take time for this to trickle down to smaller businesses but a soiled US bill is no longer as much of a problem as it previously was.
 Reports are coming in that even other banks such as ABA are willing to now accept these notes.
 To understand why this is such big news, read on further.
 This is excellent news!
 Although declared as a temporary measure, there is hope that this will continue long into the future.